If you are looking for a generator to have in your apartment, you are in the right place!

 If you live in an apartment, a conventional generator is NOT suitable for you!
 Those gas-powered generators give off toxic fumes that are hazardous to your well-being.
 It is best to get a battery-operated power pack.
 These run quietly and produce zero emissions.

-These battery-operated mini generators are compact enough to keep around the house for power outages and to use them for road or camping trips!
+These battery-operated mini generators are compact enough to keep around the house for power outages and to use them for road trips, camping, or even grilling!

 Below is our list of the top battery-operated generators on the market.
 Keep reading to learn about the best generators for apartments and frequently asked questions.
 Let's get started!